sgobayanga/Data-mining-Mapreduce-job-for-Amazon-data-set/README.md

 ## Project Description

-This project applies the MapReduce programming model using Python's **MRJob** framework to analyze large-scale Amazon customer review data.
+This project applies the MapReduce programming model using Python's **MRJob** framework to analyze large-scale Amazon customer review data in **Pycharm** .
 The aim is to demonstrate how distributed data processing can be used to extract valuable insights from massive datasets.

 The project performs five analytical tasks: